Name

 interval expressed in second units, for example crlcheckinterval=8h for 8 hours, after which pluto will fetch new Certificate Revocation List (CRL) from crl distribution points.
 List of used CRL distribution points are collected from CA certificates and end certificates.
 Loaded X.509 CRL's are verified to be valid and updates are imported to NSS database.
 If set to 0, which is also the default value if this option is not specified, CRL updating is disabled.

 if not set, pluto is tolerant about missing or expired X.509 Certificate Revocation Lists (CRL's), and will allow peer certificates as long as they do not appear on an expired CRL.
 When this option is enabled, all connections with an expired or missing CRL will be denied.
 Active connections will be terminated at rekey time.
 This setup is more secure, but vulnerable to downtime if the CRL expires.
 Acceptable values are yes or no (the default).
-This option used to be called strictcrlpolicy.

 curl-iface